Deploy the Deep Security AMI from AWS Marketplace

 The Deep Security AMI has two license models:

-With a BYOL license, the template includes an option for deploying in the AWS GovCloud (US) region.
+The template includes an option for deploying in the AWS GovCloud (US) region.

 Detailed step-by-step instructions for deploying the Quick Start are available in the AWS Quick Start deployment guide.
 Basic steps include:

 - If you're not familiar with AWS services, read the AWS Deep Security Overview.

 - Set up or identify an Amazon VPC that has two private subnets in different Availability Zones (AZ)and one public subnet with an Internet gateway.

 - Subscribe to Deep Security using one of the licensing models.

 - Launch the Quick Start template for the licensing model you selected: Per Protected Instance Hour Quick Start or BYOL Quick Start.